-While the new-generation Leaf will go on sale in the global markets towards the end of this year, it might make its India debut in near future.
-It could be showcased at the 2018 Delhi Auto Expo in February.
 Nissan CEO, Carlos Ghosn had confirmed the 2018 Nissan Leaf for India at the annual Consumer Electronics and Consumer Technology Trade Show (CES) 2017.
 The Japanese maker is also considering the local assembly of the Leaf electric in the country.
-Thanks to GST, the electric cars in India will see a huge price cut.
-In addition, the government of India is also planning to promote electric vehicles and completely move to eco-friendly vehicles by 2030.
+It might also make its India debut at the Auto Expo that will take place in February 2018.
+The government of India is planning to promote electric vehicles and completely move to eco-friendly vehicles by 2030.
+In addition, the new taxation system (GST) makes the electric cars more affordable than before.
 This will further encourage Nissan to bring in the electric hatchback much before it was planned.
 Photo Gallery: Nissan Kicks – 8 Interesting Things

 Nissan is planning for local assembly of the Leaf in India that will surely help the maker achieve aggressive pricing.
 The hatchback will also be a beneficiary of the new taxation system (GST) that dropped the tax rate for electric vehicles to 12 per cent.
-However, it will be brought to India as a CBU (completely built up) unit that might take a toll on its pricing.
+Since the Leaf will be imported to India as a CBU (completely built up) unit that might take a toll on its pricing.
 The 2018 Leaf is estimated to be priced over Rs 35 lakh (ex-showroom).
 Read – New Nissan Micra: All You Need to Know

 |E-Powertrain||40kWh lithium-ion battery pack|